C.D.S. Vida: CDS Vida: The glory years (1965–1985)

-It started in 1981, when Vida finished 3rd in the first phase to qualify for the playoffs.
+It started in 1981, when Vida finished third in the first phase to qualify for the playoffs.
 In the quadrangular, they finished level with Motagua at the top of the table, and prevailed 2–0.
 Then, in the championship against regular season winners Atlético Morazán, Vida triumphed 4–1 on aggregate.
 They won a second title in 1983, then narrowly finished as runners-up to Olimpia and Marathon in 1984 and 1985.

 During the 1980s, the team's notable players were Enrique "Palanca" Mendoza, Matilde Lacayo, Dennis "La Bomba" Hinds, Cipriano Dueños (national scoring Champion in 1986) and Roberto "Macho" Figueroa (a key player in the Honduras National team that earned the berth to the World Cup Spain 1982, sold to Real Murcia after the tournament).

-Decline and descent into obscurity
+Decline and descent into obscurity (1986–2024)

 Vida's decline began in 1986.
-The club had finished 1st in the regular season and third in the quadrangular play-offs; by most accounts a respectable year.
+The club had finished first in the regular season and third in the quadrangular play-offs; by most accounts a respectable year.
 However, shortly after the end of the playoffs, the club was rocked by a match-fixing scandal.
 Specifically, the accusation was that they deliberately threw the title to Olimpia.

 Vida never recovered, and it took many years before they even appeared a top-flight challenger.
 Even after the Apertura and the Clausura were adopted, Vida has struggled.
 They have not reached a final since their glory days.

+Relegation (2024–present)

+On 2024, Vida gets relegated to the Liga De Ascenso for the first time in its history after losing against Lobos UPNFM 3-1 in the Relegation Final.